canonical/launchpad-manual/how-to/launchpad-api-docs.rst

 ``utilities/create-lp-wadl-and-apidoc.py`` script and generating the related documentation using the ``lp.services.webservice.wadl`` module utilities.

-This script will create the related ``wadl`` file and then it will translated to ``HTML``.
+This script will create the related ``wadl`` file and translate it to ``HTML``.
 During this process ``generate_html`` function will be called: this function is responsible to map ``wadl`` entries to ``HTML``.
 For that we use ``wadl-to-refhtml.xsl`` template.
 In